Facts on Hunger in D.C

 Facts on Hunger: Food Insecurity and Food Hardship

-- 12 percent of all households in the District of Columbia were food insecure in 2010-2012.
-That is a decrease of nearly one percent from 2007-2009 when 12.9 percent of all households were considered to be food insecure.
+- 13.4 percent of all households in the District of Columbia were food insecure in 2011-2013.
+That is an increase of 1.4 percent from 2010-2013 when 12 percent of all households were considered to be food insecure.

-- Among the 12 percent of District of Columbia households struggling with hunger, 4.5 percent were considered to have "very low food security."
-This percentage has remained the same since 2007-2009.
+- Among the 13.4 percent of District of Columbia households struggling with hunger, 5.2 percent were considered to have "very low food security," a 0.7 percent increase since 2010-2012.
 People that fall into this USDA category had more severe problems, experiencing deeper hunger and cutting back or skipping meals on a more frequent basis for both adults and children.